Leonard Retel Helmrich: Single shot cinema

-He was inspired by the French film critic André Bazin whose ideas helped create the Nouvelle Vague films of Jean-Luc Godard and François Truffaut.
+Helmrich was inspired by the French film critic André Bazin whose ideas helped create the Nouvelle Vague films of Jean-Luc Godard and François Truffaut.
 According to Bazin, a moving camera is the essence of filmmaking: "It should not cut up reality, but rather it should show reality in its temporal continuity."
-Single Shot Cinema in documentary means catching real life moments while they are happening in one continuous shot with a camera that is moving around the subject.
+Single shot cinema in documentary means catching real life moments while they are happening in one continuous shot with a camera that is moving around the subject.
 As a result, shots are not edited from one still moment to the next, but rather from one camera movement to the next.
-In practice this means that the camera movement must have a dramatic purpose.
-Ideally all footage shot should be usable for editing.
+In practice, this means that the camera movement must have a dramatic purpose.
+In accordance with this technique, all footage shot should be usable for editing.
 In order to accomplish this, the filmmaker should always keep the center of attention within the camera frame.
 Bazin goes on to say that the camera must be equally prepared to move as to remain still.
-He describes camera movement in Italian Neorealism as having a human quality, as a projection of the hand and the eye, almost like a living part of the operator flowing directly from his awareness.
+He describes camera movement in Italian neorealism as having a human quality, as a projection of the hand and the eye, almost like a living part of the operator flowing directly from his awareness.

 "His camera glides through spaces in a way that just seems impossible...
 Sometimes you stop looking at the movie and look at the shot.
 But I think it's delightful."
 Robb Moss, film lecturer at Harvard.